Quantitative stochastic homogenization and large-scale regularity: Regularity on large scales

-In this chapter, we show that quantitative homogenization implies that solutions of an equation with stationary random coefficients are much more regular on large scales than the deterministic regularity theory for uniformly elliptic equations would predict.
-We prove Lipschitz-type regularity for solutions, and even an appropriate version of higher-order regularity with a complete set of Liouville theorems.
+In this chapter, we show that quantitative homogenization implies that solutions are typically much more regular, on large scales, than the deterministic regularity theory for uniformly elliptic equations with rough coefficients would predict.

-Such regularity results are of fundamental importance to the quantitative theory of homogenization.
+Such improved regularity results are of fundamental importance to the quantitative theory of homogenization.
 Indeed, to get finer estimates for the rate of homogenization than what we have obtained thus far, we need better a priori estimates on the gradients of solutions.
-We know from the definition of weak solution that any solution~$u$ of our equation will satisfy $\nabla u \in L^2$, and then from the Meyers estimate that this can be slightly improved to~$\nabla u\in L^{2+\delta}$ for some small $\delta >0$.
-Our goal in this chapter is to improve this to something close to~$\nabla u \in L^\infty$.
-Since Meyers' estimate is the best gradient estimate for an arbitrary elliptic equation, such a result will necessarily require some probabilistic ingredient.
-It turns out that the ingredient we need is exactly Theorem~\ref{t.DP}, which gives us \emph{$\ahom$-harmonic approximation}.
+We know from the very definition of weak solution that a solution~$u$ of our equation will satisfy~$\nabla u \in L^2$.
+By the Meyers estimate (see \eqref{e.display.Meyers} below), this can be slightly improved to~$\nabla u\in L^{2+\delta}$ for some small $\delta >0$.
+Our first goal in this chapter is to improve this to something close to~$\nabla u \in L^\infty$, showing roughly that the energy density of a solution cannot concentrate on small scales.
+Since the Meyers estimate is the best gradient estimate for an arbitrary elliptic equation, such a result will necessarily require some probabilistic ingredient.
+It turns out that the ingredient we need is the conclusion of Theorem~\ref{t.DP}, which gives us \emph{$\ahom$-harmonic approximation}.